Skip to main content

 Prerequisites and Limitations

-All ingress/egress networking is disabled – you won't be able to pull data/code/weights/etc from an external source.
+2. Networking Restrictions All ingress/egress networking is disabled – you won't be able to pull data/code/weights etc. from an external source.
 WASM jobs can say what data they need using URLs or CIDs (Content IDentifier) and can then access the data by reading from the filesystem.

 Step 1: Replace network operations with filesystem reads and writes

-You can specify more or different output mounts using the -o flag.
+You can specify additional or different output mounts using the -o flag.

 Step 2: Configure your compiler to output WASI-compliant WebAssembly